Badge manager

 -

-Badge text with support for dynamic tokens that insert real values (for example, "9 bought in the last 24 hours").
+Badge text with support for dynamic metrics that insert real values.
+Supported metrics are

 Colors for background and font to match your storefront design.